thandofuneka/Module_3R_CSC20240121_WFO2407_D_Thando-Funeka_SDF03_R/README.md

 Congratulations on completing the course content!
 You've made incredible progress and gained valuable knowledge along the way.
 As you now start on your project, remember that this is your opportunity to showcase everything you've learned.

 Approach it with confidence and creativity, you've got this!
 While you'll encounter challenges, remember that each obstacle is an opportunity to grow.
 Stay focused, believe in your abilities, and don't hesitate to ask for help from peers and your coach.
-You're almost at the finish line for Module 1.
+You're almost at the finish line for this Module.

 **Project Title: CodeSpace Cat HTML Portfolio**